slint-ui/slint/docs/reference/src/language/builtins/elements.md

 }
 ```

-The following example creates the same grid with manual placement:
+The following example creates the same grid using the `row` property.
+Row indices must be taken care of manually:

 ```slint
 GridLayout {